-Comparison of SMU status estimates over time for all LRP estimation methods that used S estimates from the base Ricker model showed differences in statuses between the proportion- and aggregate abundance-based methods (status bars 2-5 in Figure 3.18).
-Under the ‘Prop: Scanner-Ricker’ method, the LRP was breached in years 2000 and 2015-2017, but for the ‘Prop: Sgen-Ricker’ method, the LRP was only triggered in the year 2000.
-The decision tree for the Pacific Salmon Status Scanner includes a step in which CU status is designated as ‘red’ when the generational mean spawning abundance drops below 1500 spawners (Figure 2.1).
-Because estimated S is less than 1500 spawners for the Fraser Canyon CU, it is possible for the criteria of <1500 spawners in a CU to be breached even though abundance remains above S. This situation occurs for the Fraser Canyon CU in 2015-2017.
-Therefore, LRP methods that use the Pacific Salmon Status Scanner to characterize CU status can be more precautionary than methods that rely on a single S benchmark.
+Comparison of SMU status estimates over time for all LRP estimation methods that used Sgen estimates from the base Ricker model showed differences in statuses between the proportion- and aggregate abundance-based methods (status bars 2-5 in Figure 3.18).
+Under the ‘Prop: Scanner-Ricker’ method, the LRP was breached in years 2000 and 2015-2017, but for the ‘Prop: Sgen-Ricker’ method, the LRP was only breached in the year 2000.
+The decision tree for the Pacific Salmon Status Scanner includes a step in which CU status is designated as ‘red’ when the generational mean spawning abundance is less than 1500 spawners (Figure 2.1).
+Because estimated Sgen is less than 1500 spawners for the Fraser Canyon CU, it is possible for the criteria of <1500 spawners in a CU to be breached even though abundance exceeds Sgen.
+This situation occured for the Fraser Canyon CU in 2015-2017.
+Therefore, LRP methods that use the Pacific Salmon Status Scanner to characterize CU status can be more precautionary than methods that rely on a single Sgen benchmark.

 In the years 2005-2006, SMU status for both the ‘Abund: Proj: Sgen-Ricker’ and ‘Abund: Logistic:Sgen-Ricker’ methods fell below the LRP, while the proportion-based methods (labelled ‘Prop:’) did not.
-Declines in aggregate SMU abundance in 2005-2006 were driven by declines in the four larger CUs (which, still remained above their individual S estimates).
-Declines in the lower abundance Fraser Canyon CU were not as drastic.
-As a result, while SMU-level aggregate abundance dropped below the abundance-based LRP, the Fraser Canyon CU that triggered ‘red’ status in 2015-2017 remained above 1500 spawners and did not trigger the Prop: Scanner-Ricker method.
+Declines in aggregate SMU abundance in 2005-2006 were driven by declines in the four larger CUs (which, still remained above their individual Sgen estimates).
+Declines in the abundance of the Fraser Canyon CU were not as drastic.
+As a result, while SMU-level aggregate abundance dropped below the abundance-based LRP, the Fraser Canyon CU that triggered ‘red’ status in 2015-2017 exceeded 1500 spawners and did not trigger the Prop: Scanner-Ricker method.
 The aggregate abundance-based LRP from the ‘Abund: Proj: Sgen-Ricker’ estimation method was higher than that from the ‘Abund: Logistic: Sgen-Ricker’, so only the former method triggered an LRP breach.

-When the Ricker-priorCap model was used to estimate S instead of the base Ricker model, both S and LRP estimates were higher than under the base Ricker model formulation.
+When the Ricker-priorCap model was used to estimate Sgen instead of the base Ricker model, both Sgen and LRP estimates were higher than under the base Ricker model formulation.
 This in turn resulted in more frequent LRP breaches when the Ricker-priorCap model was used (status bars 6-9 Figure 3.18).
 Among the ‘priorCap’ methods, status was most frequently estimated to be below the LRP when the ‘Abund: Proj:Sgen-priorCap’ method was used; for this method, the LRP was triggered in 14 out of the 21 years between 2000 and 2020.
 In comparison, the LRP was triggered in 9, 9, and 8 of the 21 years for the ‘Prop: Scanner-priorCap’, ‘Prop: Sgen-priorCap’ and ‘Abund: Logistic:Sgen-priorCap’ methods, respectively.

 Finally, SMU status was below the LRP in four years (2006, 2015-2017) out of the 21 years for the ‘Prop: IFCRT’ method, but was only triggered in 2006 under the ‘Abund: Logistic: IFCRT method’ (status bars 10-11 Figure 3.18).
-The ‘Abund: Logistic: IFCRT method’ produced the lowest LRP of all logistic methods (Figure 3.6 and Table ??), therefore the LRP tends to get triggered less often.
+The ‘Abund: Logistic: IFCRT method’ produced the lowest LRP of all logistic methods (Figure 3.6 and Table ??), therefore the LRP tended to get breached less often.

 Figure 3.18: Historical evaluation of status relative to LRP options considered for Interior Fraser Coho.
 The black line shows the 2000-2020 generational mean aggregate spawning abundance to the SMU.
 Red bars indicate years in which SMU status would have been assessed as being below the LRP.
 Estimates of Sgen benchmarks and aggregate abundance-based LRPs were based on data available up to 2020